kyshr/asap-roadworthy-test-backend/TECH_NOTES.md

 ## Setup

 - Run in local only
-- This api runs with MongoDB database.
+- Create .env in root directory.
 You can refer to the .env.example for the data or use the test .env below.<br/>
   NODE_ENV=development <br/>
   PORT=5000 <br/>
   MONGODB_URI=mongodb+srv://cspadmin:Q5qEQ7LiaBKCCFsI@csp-db.zsnp9b1.mongodb.net/test-db?retryWrites=true&w=majority <br/>